Azure/Avere/src/terraform/examples/e2e/README.md

 ## Render Job Submission

 Now that the Azure Artist Anywhere solution deployment is complete, this next section will walk through the render job submission process.
+For this example, we have deployed the render farm in Azure on CentOS 7.8 and the artist workstation in Azure on Windows 10.
+We are also using Teradici PCoIP for remote access to the artist workstation over Azure VPN.

 *TBD*